mastodon/mastodon/README.md

 * Better list management

+## Support this project

+Please consider [supporting Hometown by pledging to my Patreon](https://www.patreon.com/tinysubversions), which supports all my open source projects including this one!

+Of course this project couldn't exist without Mastodon so maybe [support the Mastodon project Patreon](https://www.patreon.com/mastodon) too.

 ## Migrating from Mastodon to Hometown

 Please see [this article in the wiki](https://github.com/hometown-fork/hometown/wiki/Initial-migration) for directions on migration from Mastodon to Hometown.